theevilmathcat/ancova-complete-guide/ancova_weightlifting_exercise.md

 # ANCOVA Exercise: Weightlifting Data

-The following is popcorn an ANCOVA exercise to explain how this works.
+The following is an ANCOVA exercise to explain how this works.

 The idea here is: experienced and inexperienced athletes with different bodyweights and total deadlifts they did (in kg).